-THE CANADIAN PACIFIC RAILWAY ranks among the foremost of the great transportation corporations of the age.
-It has a longer continuous line of railway under one ownership and management than any other company in the world, reaching uninterruptedly from the Atlantic to the Pacific, and, with its far reaching system of branches extending in all directions to and beyond the chief commercial centres of Canada, affords direct connections with the more important American systems.
+The Canadian Pacific Railway Company ranks amongst the foremost of the great transportation corporations of the age.
+It has a longer continuous line of railway under one ownership and management than any other company in the world, reaching uninterruptedly from the Atlantic to the Pacific, and, with its far-reaching system of branches extending in all directions to and behind the chief commercial centres of Canada, affords direct connections with the more important American systems.
 Its operations are not confined to the American continent, nor are its enterprises and energies limited to the ordinary business of a railway company.
-The Canadian Pacific owns and controls its own lines of ocean and lake steamships, a long chain of well appointed hotels stretching from St. Andrews to Vancouver, a complete telegraph system, and dining and sleeping car, express and news services.
-Its magnificent fleet of White Empresses brings Japan and China within easy distance of those desirous of visiting these strange lands, and its Canadian-Australian line, whose steamships call at Honolulu, cross the Pacific in its most placid waters to Brisbane and Sydney, Australia,-and both these lines form important parts in the famed Around the World trip inaugurated by the Company.
-It has magnificent steamers on Lakes Huron and Superior, and a superb fleet of liners on the Atlantic, besides its inland lake service in British Columbia, which is made up of fast and modern boats.
+The Canadian Pacific owns and controls its own lines of ocean and lake steamships, a long chain of well appointed hotels stretching from Quebec to Vancouver, a complete telegraph system, and dining and sleeping car, express and news services.
+Its magnificent fleet of White Empresses bring Japan and China within easy distance of those desirous of visiting those strange lands, and its Canadian-Australian line, whose steamships call at Honolulu and Suva, Fiji, cross the Pacific in its most placid waters to Sydney, Australia-and both these lines form important parts in the famed Around the

+World trip inaugurated by the Company.

-The route across the continent from Quebec lies through the old French farming settlements of the North bank of the St. Lawrence to Montreal, up the beautiful Ottawa Valley, and through the picturesque region of forest, rock and stream of the north shore of Lake Superior, and the famed Lake of the Woods country to Winnipeg on the eastern verge of the great prairies and plains of Manitoba and Western Canada, after crossing which, the Rockies and kindred mountain ranges of British Columbia are penetrated through six hundred miles of peerless scenic magnificence and splendor.
-In the mountains-as at Quebec-the Company has made every arrangement for the material comfort and pleasure of the tourist by the erection of capacious hotels at the most advantageous points- Banff Hot Springs, in the Canadian National Park, Lake Louise, amongst the clouds, and Field near the summit of the Rockies, in whose vicinity are the famed Takakkaw Falls, (1200 feet high), in the Yoho Valley, Emerald Lake Chalet, a spacious and elegantly furnished hotel, erected at a delightful resort, seven miles from Field, reached by a good carriage road, down the bank of the picturesque Kicking Horse River, thence around the base of Mount Burgess, the Glacier House at the foot of the Great Glacier of the Selkirks, Hotel Sicamous at the entrance of the charming Okanagan Valley, known as the sportsman's paradise.
-This Hotel is located in a superb location on Shuswap Lake, and Vancouver, the Pacific Coast terminus of the Transcontinental line.
-Hotels Winnipeg and Victoria, which are now among the grandest on the Continent.
+The route across the continent from Quebec lies through the old French farming settlements of the north bank of the St. Lawrence to Montreal, up the beautiful Ottawa Valley and through the picturesque region of forest, rock, and stream, of the north shore of Lake Superior and the famed Lake of the Woods country to Winnipeg on the eastern verge of the great prairies and plains of Manitoba and Western Canada, after crossing which, the Rockies and kindred mountain ranges of British Columbia are penetrated through six hundred miles of peerless scenic magnificence and splendor.
+In the mountains-as at Quebec-the Company has made every arrangement for the material comfort and pleasure of the tourist by the erection of capacious hotels at the most advantageous points-Banff Hot Springs in the Canadian National Park, Lake Louise amongst the clouds, Field near the summit of the Rockies, Glacier at the foot of the Great Glacier of the Selkirks, North Bend in the fearsome canons of the Fraser, and Vancouver, the Pacific coast terminus of the transcontinental line.

-During the summer season a delightful alternate route to the west is offered via the great lakes, on which sail the Company's magnificent fleet of steamships from Owen Sound on Georgian Bay and Windsor on the Detroit River to Port Arthur and Fort William, at the western extremity of Lake Superior, connecting also at Sault Ste.
+During the summer season, a delightful alternate route to the west is offered via the Great Lakes, on which sail the Company's magnificent fleet of steamships from Owen Sound, on Georgian Bay, and Windsor on the Detroit River to Port Arthur and Fort William, at the western extremity of Lake Superior, connecting also at Sault Ste.
 Marie with its "Soo" and "Marquette" lines for points in the North Western States.

-By the Canadian Pacific, the tourist sportsman reaches the game forests and fishing waters of the rivers and trout streams tributary to the St. Lawrence, the wild fowl feeding grounds of Western Ontario, the caribou and moose-hunting regions of northern Ontario and Quebec, the famed troutfishing streams of the Nipigon, the shooting grounds of Manitoba, Saskatchewan, and Alberta, and the mountains of British Columbia.
+By the Canadian Pacific, the tourist-sportsman reaches the game forests and fishing waters of the Maritime Provinces and Northern Maine, the salmon rivers and trout streams tributary to the St. Lawrence, the wildfowl feeding grounds of western Ontario, the caribou and moose-hunting region of northern Ontario, the famed trout fishing streams of the Nepigon, the shooting grounds of Manitoba, Assiniboia, Saskatchewan, and Alberta, and the mountains of British Columbia.